History of self-driving cars: 2010

+2011

-In 2011, the Free University of Berlin developed two autonomous cars to drive in the inner city traffic of Berlin in Germany.
+In 2011, the Free University of Berlin developed two autonomous cars to drive in the inner city traffic of Berlin.
 Led by the AutoNOMOS group, the two vehicles, Spirit of Berlin and MadeInGermany, handled intercity traffic, traffic lights, and roundabouts between the Internationales Congress Centrum Berlin and the Brandenburg Gate.
 It was financed by the German Federal Ministry of Education and Research.

-In 2011, GM created the EN-V (short for Electric Networked Vehicle), an autonomous electric urban vehicle.
+In 2011, General Motors created the EN-V (short for Electric Networked Vehicle), an autonomous electric urban vehicle.